SoundMotives/SoundMotives/README.md

 # Hi there 👋

 ## I'm Dave, a London-based fullstack software developer.
 I recently completed a 4 month Makers Bootcamp - taking the specialist track in software development.
-Beyond the fundamentals of Python and Javascript, the bootcamp focused on the Golden Square principles (test-driven development, object-oriented design, debugging and pair programming), alongside best practices for the design and building of databases and web applications.
+Beyond the fundamentals of Python and Javascript, the bootcamp focused on the Golden Square principles (test driven development, object-oriented design, debugging and pair programming), alongside best practices for the design and building of databases and web applications.

 ## Languages, frameworks, libraries and web technologies I've used: